Samsung Galaxy Z Flip

-The Samsung Galaxy Z Flip is a foldable smartphone developed and designed by Samsung Electronics as part of the Galaxy Z series, released on February 14, 2020.
-It uses a rollable display, a technology that had appeared previously on the company's Galaxy Fold, in a clamshell design.
+The Samsung Galaxy Z Flip is a foldable smartphone developed and designed by Samsung Electronics as part of the Galaxy Z series, released on February 14, 2020 after being announced in conjunction with the Galaxy S20 series on February 11.
+It uses a flexible display that folds, a technology that had appeared previously on the company's Galaxy Fold, in a clamshell design.
+It was the first foldable smartphone with an "ultra-thin" glass panel (the Galaxy Fold used dual-layer plastic).

 As with other Galaxy devices, the Galaxy Z Flip runs Android and Samsung's One UI interface.
-It was the first of the 'Z Flip' line of foldables: its successor, Samsung Galaxy Z Flip 3, was introduced in 2021.
+It was the first of the 'Z Flip' line of foldables: its successor, the Samsung Galaxy Z Flip 3, was introduced in 2021.

 History and release

 The Samsung Galaxy Z Flip's existence was first revealed in an advertisement during the 2020 Academy Awards.
 It was unveiled on February 11, 2020 (alongside the Galaxy S20) and was released on February 14, 2020, or February 28, 2020 in Japan.
 Unlike the Galaxy Z Fold, the device folds horizontally and uses a hybrid glass coating branded as "Infinity Flex Display".
 It was released available in three colors: Mirror Purple, Mirror Black, and Mirror Gold.

+Introduced shortly after the Motorola Razr (2020)'s release, the Samsung Galaxy Z Flip was widely compared to and served as the main competitor to Motorola's Razr in the emerging foldable clamshell market.

 On July 22, 2020, Samsung announced a 5G version of the Galaxy Z Flip.
 This variant was released in two colors: Mystic Bronze and Mystic Gray.
 The 5G version was also made available in a limited-edition "Mystic White" color.
 In Japan, the Galaxy Z Flip 5G was released on 4 November 2020.